Aba Daba Honeymoon

-"Aba Daba Honeymoon" is a popular song written and published by Arthur Fields and Walter Donovan in 1914, known through its chorus, "Aba daba daba daba daba daba dab, Said the chimpie to the monk; Baba daba daba daba daba daba dab, Said the monkey to the chimp," and first recorded in 1914 by the comic duo team of Collins & Harlan.
+"Aba Daba Honeymoon" is a show tune with lyrics by Arthur Fields and music by Walter Donovan.
+It was published in 1914 by Leo Feist.
+It is known through its chorus, "Aba daba daba daba daba daba dab, Said the chimpie to the monk; Baba daba daba daba daba daba dab, Said the monkey to the chimp."
+It was first performed by Ruth Roye, and first recorded in 1914 by the comic duo team of Collins & Harlan.

 Debbie Reynolds and Carleton Carpenter version

 A version of the song "Aba Daba Honeymoon" was featured in the 1950 film, Two Weeks with Love.
 The single released from that film was recorded by Debbie Reynolds and Carleton Carpenter on August 4, 1950, and issued as a single by MGM Records as catalog number 30282.
 It reached number 3 on the Billboard charts in 1951.

 M-G-M sent the pair on a multicity personal appearance tour of Loews theaters to capitalize on its success, beginning in Washington, D.C.
+According to Billboard in 1967, the song went on to sell 3 million copies, becoming perhaps "the first really big single come directly from a soundtrack".